 Also called benzos, rowies, vals, V, downers, sleepers, mother’s little helpers

-Benzodiazepines are depressant drug which means that they slow down and interfere with the functioning of the brain and the body.
+Benzodiazepines are depressant drug which means that they slow down the messaging between the brain and the body.
 Benzodiazepines are prescription medicines known as minor tranquillisers.
 They may be prescribed to help people with stress, anxiety or sleep problems; they are intended only for short term use, maximum 3-4 weeks.
 Benzodiazepines may be more widely known by their brand or trade name.

 - Oral liquids

 People who inject benzodiazepines, which are intended to be swallowed, are at risk of additional harms including injection related injuries and blood-borne viruses.
 There is also an increased likelihood of overdose due to more rapid onset of effect.